deephealthproject/pyeddl/docs/source/installation.rst

     make -j$(nproc)
     make install

-If you want to compile EDDL for **GPU**, you also need the CUDA toolkit (``nvidia-cuda-toolkit``).
+If you want to compile EDDL for **GPU/CUDNN**, you also need the CUDA toolkit (``nvidia-cuda-toolkit``).
 In this case, `you also need a recent version of Eigen3
 <https://devtalk.nvidia.com/default/topic/1026622/nvcc-can-t-compile-code-that-uses-eigen>`_.
+In the CUDNN case, you also need to install cuDNN.

 .. note::